indu-s/reviewer/Readme.md

 ## Speaker Notes

-You can use the [speaker notes](https://github.com/hakimel/reveal.js#speaker-notes) feature by using a line starting with `Note:`.
+You can use the [speaker notes](https://github.com/hakimel/reviewer#speaker-notes) feature by using a line starting with `Note:`.

 ## Usage

-To open specific Markdown file as Reveal.js slideshow:
+To open specific Markdown file as reviewer slideshow:

 ``` bash
 reviewer slides.md